The Ultimate Guide to the Nightlife on Tongatapu(c) Pxhere.com

 The Ultimate Guide to the Nightlife in Tongatapu

-Tongatapu Nightlife Guide
+The Nuku’alofa and Tongatapu Nightlife Guide

 Bars and Nightclubs in Nuku’alofa

 Nuku’alofa, Tonga’s capital, is where you’ll find the most vibrant nightlife in the Kingdom!
 Bars and nightclubs can be found along the waterfront of the city, as well as in the city centre.
-Here are just some of the awesome bars and nightclubs well worth checking out…
+Here are just some of the best bars and nightclubs well worth checking out…

 Faua Wharf Bars and Nightclubs

 Opposite Faua Wharf, across Vuna Road, is the Billfish Bar & Restaurant.
 This popular open-air bar has a full bar with a range of Australian, New Zealand and Tongan drinks.
 They are also popular for their oversized burgers if you get peckish.
 Catch live bands and DJs performing regularly.
-Billfish also features in our 5 Best Restaurants in Nuku’alofa.

-Other Bars and Nightclubs in Nuku’alofa
+City Centre Bars and Nightclubs

-Resorts with Bars on Tongatapu
+Resorts and Hotels with Bars on Tongatapu

 Resort Bars on Tongatapu